January 10, 2026

 }

-Here, the compiler2 2 It can even devirtualize through a base pointer, as long as it can track the allocation and prove there is only one possible concrete type.
-The problem is that with traditional separate compilation, objects are often created in one translation unit and used in another, so that global view is missing. can emit a direct call to Derived::foo (or inline it), because derived cannot have any other dynamic type.
+The compiler is able to devirtualize even through a base pointer, as long as it can track the allocation and prove there is only one possible concrete type.
+The problem is that with traditional compilation, object files are created per translation unit (TU)—compiled and optimized in isolation.
+The linker simply stitches those objects together, so cross-TU optimizations are inherently limited.
+That’s where compiler flags are useful.

 -fwhole-program